zulip/zulip-architecture/zaps/0002-encrypt-push-notifications.md

     temporary outage somewhere in the chain, and the user may be surprised that push notifications aren't working for them.
 The client might show a warning banner to the user in this case.

-  * These data structures should be appropriately linked to future data structures allowing lists of clients and deleting an `api_key`.

 ### Expired tokens